Error Code 13

 Steps

-1. Turn off power at the breaker and shut off the gas supply valve Locate the circuit breaker for your furnace and flip it to OFF.
-Find the gas shut-off valve on the gas line leading to the furnace and turn it to the closed position.
-If you smell gas at any point, leave the house immediately and call your gas company from outside.
+1. Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF, and turn the manual gas shutoff valve to the OFF position (handle perpendicular to the pipe).
+If you smell gas, leave immediately and call your gas company.

 How to Verify